Accessibility statement

 Before becoming an academic, Mark worked as an equity research analyst specialising in the brewing and distilling industries for stockbrokers Savory Milln and James Capel in London.
 He has also worked on a major project appraisal for the bottling division of United Distillers in Scotland.
 He holds a first class degree in Mathematics from Nottingham University and a PhD in Finance from Warwick Business School.

-Mark’s research interests lie in long-term financial problems.
-Much of his recent research focuses on the term structure of discount rates for use in intergenerational cost-benefit analysis.
-His work is particularly associated with the literature on `declining discount rates’, and the elicitation and reconciliation of expert opinions on intergenerational social discount rates.
-His research in these areas has been published in leading journals in interdisciplinary science, economics and accounting as well as finance.
+Mark’s research interests lie in addressing problems in financial economics that span many decades.
+Much of his recent research focuses on the appropriate choice of discount rates for use in intergenerational cost-benefit analysis.
+His work is particularly associated with the literature on `declining discount rates’, the elicitation and reconciliation of expert opinions on intergenerational social discount rates, and the application of these findings for estimates of the Social Cost of Carbon.
+His research in these areas has been published in leading journals in interdisciplinary sciences (Science, Nature Climate Change, Philosophical Transactions of the Royal Society A, etc) and economics (American Economic Review, The Economic Journal, American Economic Journal: Economic Policy, etc) as well as journals in accounting and finance.

-Mark is also interested in the long-run investment outlook for well-diversified portfolios.
-His work in this area has been funded by the Rotman International Centre for Pension Management and through the Institute and Faculty of Actuaries.
-He has presented this work at the World Bank, and he has provided related advice for the Financial Conduct Authority.
+Previously, Mark’s research focused on the long-run investment outlook for well-diversified portfolios.
+His work in this area was funded by the Rotman International Centre for Pension Management and through the Institute and Faculty of Actuaries.
+He presented this work at the World Bank and provided related advice for the Financial Conduct Authority.

 Drupp, M.A., M.C.
 Freeman, B. Groom and F. Nesje (2018), “Discounting disentangled”, American Economic Journal: Economic Policy.
 10(4), 109-134.